Click below and find questions and answer – og what others have experienced...

 What is GORE-TEX®?

-BUY DETERGENTBUY WATERPROOFING
+BUY DETERGENTBUY IMPREGNATION

 GORE-TEX® history

-Then click on the www.gore-tex.se
+Then click on www.gore-tex.se

 goretex

-Where is the membrane?
+Where is the membrane located?

-Should GORE-TEX® footwear be impregnated?
+Should GORE-TEX® footwear be waterproofed?

 How do I dry GORE-TEX® footwear?